* Dollar and Treasury yields higher as US inflation picks up

 Federal Reserve's policy outlook later in the session.

-The risk was enough to keep Asian share markets on the
+The risk was more than enough to keep most Asian share

-defensive with MSCI's broadest index of Asia-Pacific shares
+markets on the defensive with MSCI's broadest index of

-percent as a softer yen helped offset disappointing trade
+as a softer yen helped offset disappointing trade numbers.

-The Fed's two-day policy meeting ends with a statement at
+The U.S. Fed's two-day policy meeting ends with a statement

-1800 GMT, followed half an hour later by a news conference with
+at 1800 GMT, followed half an hour later by a news conference

 latest forecasts for growth, inflation and interest rates.

 While economic growth has disappointed so far this year,